rozidan/docker-intellij/README.md

 ### About DPI Settings

+##### Windows
 In case of blurry fonts using MobaXterm, it is because of high DPI configuration within your OS.
 To avoid that, you should right-click the MobaXterm shortcut, go to properties -> compatibility -> change high DPI settings and check the "override high DPI scaling behavior".

 ## License

 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](http://www.apache.org/licenses/LICENSE-2.0.txt) file for details.